aoiotoko/ud036_StarterCode/README.md

 ## How to run the program:
 Python 2.7 must be installed in your computer.
 Download and Installation instructions for Python can be found at [https://www.python.org](https://www.python.org).

-After Python 2.7 is installed, download the file called "movie-trailer-website-project.zip" [https://github.com/aoiotoko/ud036_StarterCode](here) .
+After Python 2.7 is installed, visit my github repository [https://github.com/aoiotoko/ud036_StarterCode](here) and click the "Clone or Download" button to download a copy of the project files to your computer.
 Once downloaded, extract all the files.
-Use the Python 2.7 shell to open the file 'entertainment_center.py' and then press F5 on the keyboard to run the file.
-The website will then be created and shown in the default browser.
+You can then open the file 'entertainment_center.py' to create and visualize the movie trailer website in the default browser.
 Any modern browser will display the site correctly, however, it may not work properly in Internet Explorer.

 ## Latest version:
 The latest version available of this application can be found at [https://github.com/aoiotoko/ud036_StarterCode](https://github.com/aoiotoko/ud036_StarterCode)